Fam (TV series)

-Fam is an American sitcom created by Corinne Kingsbury and that aired on CBS from January 10 to April 11, 2019.
+Fam is an American television sitcom created by Corinne Kingsbury and that aired on CBS from January 10 to April 11, 2019.
 It stars Nina Dobrev, Tone Bell, Odessa Adlon, Sheryl Lee Ralph, Brian Stokes Mitchell and Gary Cole.

 Synopsis

 The series revolves around Clem, a young woman who envisions her life as perfect after getting engaged to fiancé Nick, and loves her future in-laws Walt and Rose.
 However, her world is turned upside down when her out-of-control teenage half-sister Shannon moves in, and her estranged police detective father Freddy comes back into her life.